- Real Estate

 The weekend before David’s birthday a realtor from Zip Realty, Dottie, called to make an appointment for the next day at 4pm to show our home to her client.
 David and I had plenty of time to get the house in order before meeting friends for dinner.
 Dottie arrived early and I noticed she was sitting in her car.
 David invited her to come in.
 It was the middle of August in Las Vegas; nobody sits in their car very long, too hot and humid.
 Dottie was very nice and during our conversation we were pleased to find out her client was eager to buy a home.
 He had been in escrow four months and then the bank took over the home.
 Once her client arrived, David and I went out on the patio.
 They didn’t stay too long inside but talked with Dottie outside before leaving.
 At dinner that night with our good friends we make a wishful toast that this may be the one.
 After all David’s birthday is coming up and an offer would be the perfect present.

 On David’s birthday, August 25, 2008, Patricia called to let us know there will be an offer on our home.
 She arrived at 8pm that evening and went over the offer with us.
 According to Patricia it was a good offer and even to our inexperienced ears we agreed with her.
 The buyer offered $5000.00 less than we were asking, but he would pay all closing costs and he wanted a friend of his to do all the inspections.
 There was only one thing the three of us did not like.
-The buyer wanted the house vacated 72 hours before the close of escrow.
+The buyer wanted us completely moved out 72 hours before the close of escrow.
 Our counter offer only had two changes; the house would be vacated 24 hours after loan documents were in place at escrow.
 The buyer had also made an offer on two other homes.
 Therefore in our counter offer we included we wanted to be notified no later than Friday, August 29th 5pm.

 That was a long week.
 We prayed and asked all our family and friends to pray.
 I sent out emails to all our friends and family in and out of town.